orkhan-huseyn/jollections/README.md

 # stdjs

-The missing standard library for JavaScript
+The missing Collections API and algorithms for JavaScript